josefbacik/fsperf/README.md

 Sometimes you may need to disable a test, so simply add the test name to it's own line in the `disabled-tests` file in the root of the project directory.

+# Fragmentation tests

+A second set of tests which challenge the btrfs block_group/extent allocator are found in frag_tests/.
+Running fsperf with -F will add them to the list of eligible tests to run.